johnwbyrd/kappari/README.md

 The result is clean, documented code that shows exactly how a modern recipe app works behind the scenes.

+Paprika Recipe Manager is copyrighted software by Hindsight Labs, LLC.
+No affiliation between this project and Hindsight Labs, LLC, is expressed or implied.

 ## Contributing

 Found something we missed?
 Spotted an error?
 Contributions welcome!
 This documentation improves as more developers explore and verify the findings.